The First Transcontinental Railroad

 The pointed wedge of iron bars at the front of early train engines was called a "cow catcher".
 It served the same purpose for bison, lifting and pushing the errant beast to the side, preventing derailment of the train but usually killing the animal.
 As tourists began streaming west, some amused themselves during the long journey by shooting bison from the windows of their rail cars.

 Most killing of bison, though, was for the fine leather of their skins, useful both for clothing and as belts for industrial machines.
 The rail line gave the hunters convenient access to markets, and soon there was a widening gap in the bison herd as the hunt progressed outward from the rails.
 Estimates put the population of bison at the beginning of the 19th century at 30 to 100 million over all of North America.
-By the mid 1880's the population was down to a few hundred.
-From this tiny remnant a few conservationists were able to restore the species to stability.
+By the mid 1880's the population was down to a few hundred animals.
+From this tiny remnant a few conservationists were able, over time, to restore the species to stability.

 The Famous Golden SpikeSix years after work began, laborers of the Central Pacific Railroad from the west and the Union Pacific Railroad from the east met at Promontory Summit, Utah.
 It was here on May 10, 1869 that Governor Stanford drove the Golden Spike (or the Last Spike), that symbolized the completion of the transcontinental railroad.
 Few were aware that the spike was merely gold plated, gold being much too soft for the purpose, and probably not billable.